inventium-tech/terraform-provider-helpers/docs/functions/object_set_value.md

 Sets a value in an Object or creates a new key with the value

-The function `object_set_value` have different modes of operation, depending on the value of the `operation` argument.
+The function `object_set_value` has different modes of operation, depending on the value of the `operation` argument.
 Check the [Operation Modes](#operation-modes) section for more information.

 ## Example Usage